 The first step in getting your life insurance license in Kansas is to submit the application.

-The application fee is $30.
-You also must pay a $60 fee for a background check and fingerprinting along with your application fee.
+The application fee is $30, and the NIPR will charge a $5.60 transaction fee for a total of $35.60.
+You also must pay $60 for a background check and fingerprinting along with your application fee.

 KID will issue a life insurance license to individuals who are at least 18 years old and have passed the proper licensing application requirements and fees.